vikejs/vike/examples/cloudflare-workers-vue/readme.md

 npm install
 ```

-To develop: (For increased development speed, we use an Express.js development server instead of a worker.)
+To develop: (For increased development speed, we use Vite's dev server instead of a worker.)
 ```bash
 npm run dev
 ```